robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 ![image](https://github.com/user-attachments/assets/8b81804d-5f2d-455c-a835-6b38e285b9c9)
 ##### Figure 1.
 ECoG electrodes visualised in MNI space (AJILE12 dataset).

 Gestures often co-occur with speech, conveying additional linguistic and emotional information, and influencing speech perception and comprehension (Biau & Soto-Faraco, 2013; Özyürek, 2014).
 Co-speech gestures are thought to have both communicative and lexical retrieval facilitation functions, helping the speaker convey meaning and access words (Brady et al., 2016).
-At the neural level, areas involved in semantic processing and multimodal integration, such as the left inferior frontal gyrus (IFG) and middle temporal gyrus (MTG), have been implicated in processing both speech and gestures (Jouravlev et al., 2019; Meghan & Allen, 2013; Straube et al., 2012).
+At the neural level, areas involved in semantic processing and multimodal integration, such as the left inferior frontal gyrus (IFG) and middle temporal gyrus (MTG), have been implicated in processing both speech and gestures (Jouravlev et al., 2019; Straube et al., 2012).

 If patterns are found between the dLMC and affective speech-related gestures, it may suggest this region's role in integrating prosodic and gestural information (Cacciante et al., 2024).
 This would be consistent with the view that co-speech gestures are tightly coupled with spoken language processing rather than being processed independently (Cacciante et al., 2024).
 Exploring the spatiotemporal dynamics of neural activity in the dLMC and other speech-gesture integration regions can deepen our understanding of how prosodic and gestural information are coordinated during communication.